Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 # **editDocumentDocxRemoveHeadersAndFooters**
 > RemoveDocxHeadersAndFootersResponse editDocumentDocxRemoveHeadersAndFooters(reqConfig)

-Remove headers and footers from DOCX
+Remove headers and footers from Word DOCX document

-Remove all headers, or footers, or both from a Word Document (DOCX)
+Remove all headers, or footers, or both from a Word Document (DOCX).
+Call Finish Editing on the output URL to complete the operation.

 ### Example
 ```java